Mindfulness is Essential in a Wellness Lifestyle

 Study results find that mindfulness interrupts reactive behaviors and encourages thoughtful and skillful responses to addiction relapse triggers.

-With mindfulness practice, new neural networks are created in the brain.
-Mindfulness meditation is associated with structural changes in areas of the brain that are important for sensory, cognitive and emotional processing.
+With mindfulness practice, new neural networks form in the brain.
+Mindfulness meditation creates structural changes in areas of the brain that are important for sensory, cognitive and emotional processing.

-New Start Recovery Solutions uses mindfulness-based relapse prevention and mindfulness training as a part of our Northern California Evidence Based Integrated Substance Abuse Treatment program.
+New Start Recovery Solutions uses mindfulness relapse prevention and mindfulness training as a part of our Northern California Evidence Based Integrated Substance Abuse Treatment program.

 Mindfulness Lifestyle for Wellness